mxcop/buas-intake/.github/DESIGN.md

 <h4>Walls</h4>
 The player cannot move through walls.<br>
+Attacking an enemy pushing them into a wall will deal extra damage.<br>
 <sup><code>Dynamic</code></sup> Indicated by bumbing off the wall when attempting to walk into it.

 <h4>Fog of War</h4>